How long should you keep important documents?

 Use complex passwords to keep your account information safe.
 Make sure your username and password combination is different from the ones you use for personal email, online merchants and social media accounts.
 Protecting your computer with antivirus software is also a good idea.

 Properly dispose of paper documents

-You’ll put yourself at risk of fraud or identity theft if you simply throw away a large pile of private documents, such as financial statements.
+You’ll put yourself at risk of fraud or identity theft if you simply throw away private documents, such as financial statements.
 Invest in a cross-cut shredder that will eliminate all traces of your personal information, or search for free shredding events in your community.
-Having paperless statements and documents can help reduce the risk of identity theft posed by lost or stolen mail.
+Also consider having paperless statements and documents, which can help reduce the risk of identity theft posed by lost or stolen mail.

 We're here to help.
 Reach out by visiting our